Invisible Children, Inc.: History

 With the intent to film a documentary about the War in Darfur, college students Jason Russell, Bobby Bailey, and Laren Poole traveled to Africa in 2003.
-Russell had recently graduated from film school at the University of Southern California, and after witnessing gunmen shoot at the truck in front of him while driving in northern Uganda, he discovered Joseph Kony and the Lord's Resistance Army.
+Russell had recently graduated from film school at the University of Southern California, and after hearing from locals that gunmen had shot at the truck in front of him while driving in northern Uganda, he learned about Joseph Kony and the Lord's Resistance Army.
 After the incident, the group decided instead to focus on the civil war affecting the region.
 After returning home to the United States, the group created a documentary titled Invisible Children: The Rough Cut, which aims to expose the plight of child soldiers and night commuters of northern Uganda.
 The film was originally shown to the group's friends and family, but eventually reached millions.
 The three believed that the world was unaware of the conditions in Uganda and the plight of the children they met there.

 The young men set out on a mission to expose what they had witnessed in Uganda, screening their film at hundreds of high schools, colleges, and churches throughout the United States.
 In 2004 the group founded Invisible Children, Inc. as a non-profit charitable organization.
 They solicit donations and sell merchandise such as bracelets, T-shirts, and posters to raise money for their cause.
 The money they raise is used in part, to produce awareness films, and for humanitarian aid to northern Uganda.

 In April 2007, the group organized an event called "Displace Me", in which 67,000 activists throughout the United States slept in the streets in makeshift cardboard villages, hoping to raise awareness about those displaced by the Ugandan government.
 Later in 2007, American rock band Fall Out Boy filmed a music video for the song "I'm Like a Lawyer with the Way I'm Always Trying to Get You Off (Me & You)" in Uganda after hearing of the organization's cause.
 Fall Out Boy originally intended to create a documentary-style film, but decided to focus on a love story between two Ugandan children, opining that the treatment "seemed a lot more dangerous and compelling.
 I mean, have you ever seen a love story between Ugandan people—especially with a rock band—on 'TRL'?"
 Invisible Children co-founder Bobby Bailey referred to the video as "groundbreaking".